 One of the most striking and obvious characteristics about the Day of Atonement is, of course, fasting.
 It is especially remarkable in this country today, because it is not at all customary for people to fast.
-People just don't particularly fast a whole lot, especially the kind of fast that we do—where it's no food and no water for a twenty-four hour period.
+People just do not particularly fast a whole lot, especially the kind of fast that we do—where it is no food and no water for a twenty-four hour period.

-Having looked at those six or seven verses there, it's no wonder that the Jews consider Yom Kippur—the Day of Atonement—the most solemn day of the year.
-There are three pronouncements of death in there, if you don't keep it properly.
-That's pretty solemn, if you ask me.
-That's pretty serious business.
+Having looked at those six or seven verses there, it is no wonder that the Jews consider Yom Kippur—the Day of Atonement—the most solemn day of the year.
+There are three pronouncements of death in there, if you do not keep it properly.
+That is pretty solemn, if you ask me.
+That is pretty serious business.

 God goes to great lengths to impress its seriousness on us.
 We have to afflict our souls.
 We have to do no work.
 We will be cut off, if we do.
 We will be destroyed by God.
 And it just seems to go on and on.
 But God says, "You have to do this, this day.
 And, if you don't, there are dire consequences for it."
 God takes this day very seriously.

 And the whole idea of the Day of Atonement, from this section, all revolves around three basic things.
 The first thing is fasting.
 The second thing is doing no work.
 And the third thing is the offering that was made on this day.
 That is the ritual that is in Leviticus 16.
 (This is the one about the two goats that are offered on this day.)

 The two goats show the two aspects of the Day of Atonement.
 The one goat represents Christ.
 This is the one that is brought and killed, and offered as a sin offering.
 This is the payment for our sins.
 This is the price for our sins.
 The Creator God had to come here, as a man, and be offered as a sinless offering so that our sins could be forgiven and wiped out.